 Do I need to refrigerate these?

 As long as the liver is thoroughly dehydrated, you shouldn’t; still, I keep my homemade ones in the freezer just to be extra safe.
-If you’re making them from a freeze-dried powder like the ones from Grassland Nutrition, storing them at room temperature is fine.
+If you’re making them from a freeze-dried powder like the ones from Grassland Nutrition, storing them at room temperature in a dry, dark location is fine.

 How many pills should I take each day?